Create Issues¶

 -

-In Event Notification > Associate Incident, click the enable button and choose the priority, channel, and assignee as needed.
-After selection, once the event is created, the automatically created Issue will be delivered to the selected channel, and an email notification will be sent to the Issue assignee.
+In Event Notification > Associate Incident Tracking, click the enable button and select the level, channel, and responsible person as needed.
+After selection, once the event is created, the automatically generated Issue will be delivered to the selected channel and send an email notification to the Issue responsible person.

 -

-Once the event notification rule for the monitor is configured, if there are incidents generated by the monitor, they will synchronously create Incident Issues, which can be viewed in Incident > Selected Channel.
+Once the event notification rule for the monitor is configured, if there is an anomaly event under this monitor, an Issue for incident tracking will be created synchronously.
+You can check it in Incident Tracking > Selected Channel.

 Configuration Notes